MobMonRob/DSL4GeometricAlgebra/README.md

 This repository contains code to work with multivector expressions of conformal geometric algebra.
 The code is used as a reference implementation to demonstrate and test the software pipeline of [truffle/graal](https://www.graalvm.org/latest/graalvm-as-a-platform/language-implementation-framework/) in the context of geometric algebra and underlaying multivector implementations.

+## Disclaimer
+The project is in an early state of development, so it is not advised to use it in real world applications.
+If you have feedback or feature suggestions, please create a new GitHub Issue.

 ## GraalVM Setup
 Download the [GraalVM 22.3.2](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-22.3.2) (Linux (amd64), Java17).